Italian-flavored vegan beef-less ground made with bulgur and/or quinoa. As a bonus, this recipe is also quite budget-friendly.

-For sandwiches, line the bottom of a hero roll (or any kind of roll you prefer) with baby spinach or other tender greens.
+Use as a hero sandwich filling: Line the bottom of a hero roll (or any kind of roll you prefer) with baby spinach or other tender greens.
 Dollop on some of these beef-less crumbles (hot from the pan), and melt some vegan mozzarella over them in the oven or toaster oven.
 Cover with top of the hero roll or enjoy open face.

 - 1 cup uncooked bulgur or quinoa, or a combination

 - 1 to 2 celery stalks, strings peeled, and finely diced